h0peRL/Bookkeeper_Docs/docs/project/documentation.md

 ### Testing REST Endpoints

 To test and develop the endpoints of the REST API we will be using a workspace on [Postman](https://www.postman.com/).
-It is a tool that supports automized testing of API endpoints with lots of utility.
+It is a tool that supports automated testing of API endpoints with lots of utility.
 The reason we went with this option is that all of us worked with it several times before.

 ### Handling SQL Transaction Errors